James Galbraith (British Army officer)

-Lieutenant-Colonel James Galbraith (1833 – 27 July 1880) of the 66th (Berkshire) Regiment of Foot was an Irish infantry officer in the British Army.
-He was killed in action at the Battle of Maiwand.
+James Galbraith (1833 – 27 July 1880) was an Irish officer in the British Army.
+He served in the 66th (Berkshire) Regiment of Foot, being stationed in numerous British colonies.
+He participated in the Second Anglo-Afghan War.
+There he fought in the Battle of Maiwand where he was killed in action.

 Life

 Origins

 James Galbraith was born in 1833, the fifth son of Samuel Galbraith, Esq., of Clanabogan, in the County of Tyrone, Ireland, and of Susannah Jane, his wife, daughter of the Rev. Robert Handcock, D.D., of Dublin and of Lacken, County Roscommon, and granddaughter of William Handcock, Esq., for many years MP for Athlone.
 In Burkes' Landed Gentry the Galbraiths of Clanabogan are stated to have been of Scotch descent, and to have settled in Ulster in the reign of Charles I.

-Educated at home, James Galbraith passed his examination at Sandhurst for a commission in the Army, and was gazetted in December 1851, to an Ensigncy, by purchase, in the 66th Regiment, with which corps to the last his life was identified.
+Educated at home, James Galbraith passed his examination at Sandhurst for a commission in the Army, and was gazetted in December 1851, to an Ensigncy by purchase, in the 66th Regiment, with which corps to the last his life was identified.
 He proceeded, on appointment, to the Depôt, then stationed in Guernsey; and after serving there for some eighteen months embarked for Canada to join the headquarters.
 While in that country he was promoted (June 1854) to a lieutenancy.
 The regiment was ordered home in the autumn of the same year, and a few months after its arrival in England was sent to Gibraltar.
 In the spring of 1855 Galbraith was sent home to the Depôt (which had been transferred to Leeds), to act as paymaster and quartermaster.
 In February 1856 he obtained his company, by purchase.